 This isn’t necessarily the easiest strain to cultivate, but that shouldn’t stop novice growers from diving into this albino strain.
 The main point to mention here is to focus on keeping temperature levels stable and within the ideal 74℉ to 77℉ (23℃ to 25℃) range.

-If you’re looking for a true albino strain that’s as exciting in appearance as it is in potency, the Jack Frost strain should definitely not be overlooked.
+If you’re looking for a true albino strain that’s as exciting in appearance as it is in potency, the Jack Frost strain should not be overlooked.